 To compare the various methods described above, the difference in critical N concentration [∆%Nc] was calculated between the 0.50 quantile (i.e., median) value for %Nc, designated as the reference values (i.e., ∆%Nc with constant value of zero), and the various methods to quantify uncertainty (i.e., 90% credible region for %Nc, CNDCup & CNDClo, and estimates of credible region for %Nc using 90% credible interval for parameters a and b).
 In this manner, the ∆%Nc for each method to quantify uncertainty in %Nc can be directly compared.

-Comparing Critical N Concentration across G x E Effects
+Comparing Critical N Concentration across G × E Effects

 Similar to the above methods, the %Nc for each draw was calculated across a set of discrete values of W over the range of 1 Mg ha-1 and the maximum observed value of W in the experimental data set.
 At the effect level of location:variety, the difference between the %Nc for a given comparison and reference CNDC (i.e., ∆%Nc) was calculated at each value of W. From this computed set of ∆%Nc, the 0.05, 0.50 (i.e., median) and 0.95 quantile values were identified for each effect level of location:variety to determine the 90% credible region for ∆%Nc.
 For a given range of W values, the comparison curve considered to be not significantly different from the reference curve if the ∆%Nc values for the 0.05 and 0.95 quantile values of %Nc were respectively less than and greater than zero (i.e., the 90% credible region for ∆%Nc contains zero).
 In the case where the 0.05 quantile value for ∆%Nc was greater than zero, the comparison curve was considered to have a significantly greater %Nc than the reference curve.
 In the case where the 0.95 quantile value for ∆%Nc was less than zero, the comparison curve was considered to have a significantly lower %Nc than the reference curve.
-To evaluate ∆%Nc in the present study, the %Nc for a given effect level of location:variety was compared to all other levels, and this approach allows for the direct evaluation of ∆%Nc across G x E effects.
+To evaluate ∆%Nc in the present study, the %Nc for a given effect level of location:variety was compared to all other levels, and this approach allows for the direct evaluation of ∆%Nc across G × E effects.

 Comparing Critical N Concentration across Statistical Methods